botpress/botpress/docs/guide/docs/deploy/hosting.md

 heroku config:set DATABASE=postgres --app $APP_NAME
 ```

-Edit your `botpress.config` and update your database credentials.
-You can find your Postgres credentials on the Heroku dashboard: Overview > Heroku Postgres > Settings > View Credentials.
+You don't have to change anything else, since Heroku will define the DATABASE_URL environment variable with the required parameters.
+It is also possible to find your Postgres credentials on the Heroku dashboard: Overview > Heroku Postgres > Settings > View Credentials.

 ## Deploying on AWS using Dokku